am20dipi/upfront-task-2/notes.md

     - preventing default behavior
     - if the page refreshes, then you need a preventDefault
     - typically with forms, or buttons that send you somewhere else(think href)
 24. Prototypal Inheritance / Prototype
+    -
 25. Static
+    - static methods are "utility" methods; helper methods
+    - defined on a class, but not apart of the instantiated object
+    - Neither static methods nor static properties can be called on instances of the class.
+Instead, they're called on the class itself.